Things to Do in Obernai: A Local Guide for First-Time Visitors

 Rue Principale in Mittelbergheim

-Obernai is on the Alsace Wine Route and has a train station, which means it’s easy to visit nearby towns.
+Obernai is on the Alsace Wine Route and has a train station, making it easy to visit nearby towns (or add it to your itinerary).

-You can either rent a bike or take the train.
+You can rent a bike, take the train, or drive.

 I’ve done both, and I recommend opting for the train if you’re short on time.